forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > **Christ is the ladder that Jacob saw**, whose base is upon the earth, and whose topmost round reaches the throne of God.
 Down this ladder streams the glory of God, and **on it ascend and descend the angels of heaven to communicate the light and the glory of God**, whose train fills the temple, to the lost children of earth. **Through Christ heavenly intelligences may communicate with human agents**. [{EGW; ST April 11, 1895, par.
 3}](https://egwwritings.org/read?panels=p820.12811&index=0)

 > [!example]- The Holy Spirit as the Glory of God
 > There is a correlation between the Glory of God and the Holy Spirit.
-See [[The Holy Spirit like a dove|The Holy Spirit like a dove]] study.
+See [[holy-spirit-like-dove|holy-spirit-like-dove]] study.

 > A measure of **the Spirit** is given to every man to profit withal. ***Through the ministry of the angels the Holy Spirit is enabled* to work upon the mind and heart of the human agent**, and draw him to Christ who has paid the ransom money for his soul, that the sinner may be rescued from the slavery of sin and Satan. [{EGW; 8LtMs, Lt 71, 1893, par.
 10}](https://egwwritings.org/read?panels=p14058.6086016&index=0)

 > [!quote] "*Through the ministry of the angels the Holy Spirit is ENABLED TO WORK*"
 > "*The secret things belong unto the LORD our God: but those things which are revealed belong unto us*" [Deuteronomy 29:29](https://www.biblegateway.com/passage/?search=Deuteronomy+29.29&version=KJV).
 Some people shy away from the revelation that the work of the Holy Spirit is enabled by holy angels.
 But this technical aspect is not a mystery nor secret; rather, it has been revealed to us.
 And it is in harmony with the principle of God's revelation.
-For more data on the connection between the Holy Spirit and the angels, see [[The Connection between Holy Angels and the Holy Spirit]]
+For more data on the connection between the Holy Spirit and the angels, see [[_The Connection between Holy Angels and the Holy Spirit]]